-- Practicing Catholic - Master's degree with at least 18 credit hours in educational or is working towards attaining such a degree and requirements - Basic Religious Education Certification with continuing efforts toward Advanced certification
+- Practicing Catholic - One of the following: - o State principal or superintendent license. - o Master's degree with at least 18 credit hours in educational leadership from an accredited institution or is working towards attaining such a degree and requirements. - o Master's degree and an individualized plan of study to attain licensure/certification approved by the Archdiocese of Milwaukee Office for Schools. - Basic Religious Education Certification (within three (3) years from the initial contract date) with continuing efforts toward Advanced certification